Since April of 2017, we have made major changes to the range. The pictures below illustrate some of the projects we have recently completed.

 One of the things I have always wanted here was a dedicated rimfire range.
 A place where you could enjoy a rimfire without the big guns around.
 In a perfect world, it would have nothing but reactive targets like the ones we saw at the fair or carnival as kids.
 So...
 I built one.
 Poured a big concrete pad, build a structure over it that gives us 10 5 foot wide shooting positions, added 15 plate racks with remote resets and a pile of more steel designed for rimfire use and we have ourselves a really cool place to enjoy a rimfire more than 125 plates.

 By fall of 2016, the range was at capacity.
 On any given nice weekend afternoon, the place was packed.
 Members would show up and not have a place to shoot until someone left.
 It was clear to me that we were not using the square footage we have as efficiently as we could.
 I took steel plate ranges 1 and 2 and tore out the berm dividing them.
 Built a new berm between the opened up area and our day shoot range.
 Added over 100 tons of gravel and laid out where we needed a floor and poured concrete, 150 feet wide by 16 feet deep.
 Plenty big.
 When the concrete crew finished we built a structure over it giving us 20 7.5 foot wide shooting positions.
 Where just a few shooters had been shooting, we could now fit 20 groups of shooters, all shooting at reactive targets, set up at 10, 15 and 20 yards, requiring no one to go downrange.
 It was perfect and a whole lot of fun to shoot on.
 We now have over 150 plates on this range.

 Lower pistol ranges

-The lower pistol ranges got rebuilt this year.
+The lower pistol ranges got rebuilt.
 New overhead structures and gravel surfaces.
 I made these two ranges paper only as we have all the steel now located in one range.
 You can shoot from 0 to 15 yards on these ranges.